ncatlab/nlab-content/pages/6/0/5/3/3506/content.md

+#Contents#
+* automatic table of contents goes here
+{:toc}

+## Idea

-Ky&#333;to school of mathematical physics (Jimbo, Miwa, Sato etc.) in mid 1970-s discovered a nontrivial connection between the theory of isomonodromic deformations of nonlinear differential equations (and closely related integrable systems!) and the theory of a special class of quantum field theories (whose construction heavily relies upon Clifford algebras and Clifford groups).
+The Ky&#333;to school of mathematical physics (Jimbo, Miwa, Sato etc.) in mid 1970-s discovered a nontrivial connection between the theory of isomonodromic deformations of nonlinear differential equations (and closely related integrable systems!) and the theory of a special class of quantum field theories (whose construction heavily relies upon Clifford algebras and Clifford groups).
 This subject lives under the title **holonomic quantum fields**.

+## References

 There is a series of longer articles called _Holonomic quantum fields I-V_ (mainly Publ.
 RIMS) and longer series of shorter articles called _Studies in holonomic quantum fields I-XVI_ (the latter can be found at project euclid, see [link](http://projecteuclid.org/euclid.pja/1195518148)).
 A longer collection of the articles has also being republished in Russian as a special volume in series Matematika.